-Professionals: Adult social care referrals, training and safeguarding
+Professionals: Adult social care referrals, resources and training

-The deprivation of liberty safeguards provide legal protection for vulnerable people in hospital or a care home registered under the Care Standards Act 2000, whether placed under public or private arrangements.
+The deprivation of liberty safeguards provide legal protection for vulnerable people in hospital or a care home, whether placed under public or private arrangements.

-Once the managing authority (care home or hospital) has determined if an urgent or standard authorisation is required they must complete the relevant form/s and email to email@example.com.
-The managing authority must telephone one of the phone numbers listed below to ensure the application has been received:
+Once the managing authority (care home or hospital) has determined if an urgent or standard authorisation is required you must complete the relevant forms.

 - DoLS and you - Easy read guide.

 - DoLS - Guide for family, friends and unpaid carers.